fanny-yang/pandoc-markdown/readme.md

 You can use pandoc to convert any `.md` file to LaTex or beamer based `.pdf` and `.html`

-These are instructions that work on Linux Ubuntu and should easily be transferable to Mac.
-For Windows more of it will probably be done outside the command line.
+These are (the simplest, Haskell platform / GHC independent) instructions that work on Linux Ubuntu and should easily be transferable to Mac.
+For Windows most of it will probably be done outside the command line.
 If you run into trouble, the main things to make sure are

 - matching versions of the different packages with pandoc
 - paths contain the packages